area9innovation/fast/plow/readme.md

   doing chunks.
 Copy from one tyvar space to a new one, to reduce max set.

+- Most important thing to optimize is tmap.resolveSupertypes function
 - Secondly, it is mostly spent in lookupFromImport, doImportLookup, lookupsFromImport
 - The most time is spent in incompatibleTNodeNames.
 Improve that somehow.